CRO Strategy Beginner

 9 fields~55% of baseline

 Unnecessary fields are the most common and most fixable form friction.
-Audit every field: if you don’t act on the data it collects, remove it.
+Audit every field: if you don’t actively use the data it collects within 48 hours of submission, remove it.

 Trust Friction